rnribeiro/wit-challenge/README.md

 ## Description

-This is a simple calculator RESTful API built with Spring Boot.
+This is a simple calculator RESTful API built with Spring Boot and Kafka for inter-module communication.
 It provides endpoints for basic arithmetic operations: addition, subtraction, multiplication, and division.

 It contains three modules: